brainly/style-guide/README.md

 * **Hole** is a thin wrapper for a block used for changing position, offset, paddings and alignment of the contained components.
 Holes only make sense in the context of the certain container.
 * **User content** is a dynamically added content, which lack BEM classes and contains mainly text formatting tags like `b`, `i`, `br`, `p`, `ul`, `ol`, etc.

-## Guidelines

-If you are a component author you should follow this [guidelines](guidelines.md) on top of BEM.

 ## HowTo